2026 Workshops

 Music and Stories with Kemp Harris – in addition to leading the Morning Meet Up each day, Kemp is offering these workshops.

-Come and join The Union Gospel Choir – Come and be part!
-Sing your heart out.
-Along with some favorites from past summers, (Go To Sleep Little Baby, Star I Feel Like Going Home, and more) this year, we’ll also learn a song new to our conference.
+Come and join The Union Community Choir -Sing your heart out.
+Along with some favorites from past summers, this year, we’ll also learn new songs inspired by our theme of Revolutionary Love.

 The Moth on Star – Tell us a story, tell us your story.
 In the spirit of the Moth Radio Hour, there will be a theme (TBA) and folks can tell a 7-9 minute, true story that reflects our theme for the day.
 We’re all storytellers at heart and this is your chance to share yours.